DPDK/dpdk/doc/guides/nics/txgbe.rst

 to any number of user-defined rules.

 A flow rule is the combination of attributes with a matching pattern and a list of actions.
-Theorically one rule can match more than one filters, which named for different patterns and actions.
+Theoretically one rule can match more than one filters, which named for different patterns and actions.
 Like ethertype filter defines a rule in pattern: the first not void item can be ETH, and the next not void item must be END.